Dear Members of the Providence ZBR:

 Greater City Providence promotes the growth and development of the Greater Providence region in as urban a pattern as possible.
 Special emphasis is placed on the development of more walkable, affordable, and vibrant neighborhoods that are served by more robust mass transit and fueled by greater economic opportunity.
 Our primary focus is participating in the zoning and planning process to ensure that the Providence of the future is an urban environment and not a city plagued by inconsistent, uninspired, automobile-centric, and suburban-style development.

-For the reasons listed above, we ask you deny this application for a surface parking lot.[box]Related:
+For the reasons listed above, we ask you deny this application for a surface parking lot.[alert type=”muted”]Related:

 The Providence Journal: Procaccianti going before Zoning Board to demolish old Police and Fire Headquarters

-Not For Nothing blog, The Providence Phoenix: Demolition destined for old Prov police station?[/box]
+Not For Nothing blog, The Providence Phoenix: Demolition destined for old Prov police station?[/alert]